epam/edp-codebase-operator/README.md

      ```bash
      helm search repo epamedp/codebase-operator -l
      NAME                           CHART VERSION   APP VERSION     DESCRIPTION
-     epamedp/codebase-operator      2.13.0          2.13.0          A Helm chart for EDP Codebase Operator
-     epamedp/codebase-operator      2.12.0          2.12.0          A Helm chart for EDP Codebase Operator
-     epamedp/codebase-operator      2.10.1          2.10.1          A Helm chart for EDP Codebase Operator
+     epamedp/codebase-operator      2.23.0          2.23.0          A Helm chart for KubeRocketCI Codebase Operator
      ```

     _**NOTE:** It is highly recommended to use the latest released version._